William Coleman (editor): Duel with Jeremiah Thompson

+Attacked by state official

 In 1819, after publishing a highly negative story about prominent state official and Democrat Henry B. Hagerman, Coleman was viciously attacked by Hagerman and left bleeding in the street.
 It took many weeks for Coleman to recover from the beating, and he suffered from bouts of paralysis for the remainder of his life.
 Coleman later recovered $4,000 in a civil suit against Hagerman, considered a large award for the time.

 Death

-Coleman died of a stroke on July 13, 1829, and was succeeded at the Post by William Cullen Bryant.
+On July 13, 1829, while still serving as editor of the New York Evening Post, Coleman died of a stroke in New York City, at age 63.
+He was succeeded at the Post by William Cullen Bryant.